 Hiro: We checked the cause of underperformance, and we discovered that it was attributable to the dust and humidity inside the factory.
-We were unable to verify this during testing, because the environment of the Abshore #Factory, such as for dust and humidity levels, differed when the factory was not in service compared with the factory in service.
-0.5% was achieved in the test at the factory.
-We found such difference of factory environment only after the actual operation commenced.
-This is the first experience for us.
+We were unable to verify this during testing, because the environment of the factory, such as for dust and humidity levels, differed when the factory was not in service compared with the factory in service.

-Orange: I see.
-But Blue promised us that Blue Tester would make us achieve the underkill rate of 0.3% to 0.5%.
+Orange: But Blue promised us that Blue Tester would make us achieve the underkill rate of 0.3% to 0.5%.
 The difference between 0.5% and 1% for the underkill rate is simply not able to be overlooked.